holochain/holochain/docs/specs/src/hwp_1_intro.md

   compose different coordinative subsystems that have different ground-rules.

-[^grammatic]: We use the term grammatic as a way to generalize from the usual understanding of grammar which is linguistic.
+[^grammatic]: We use the term "grammatic" as a way to generalize from the usual understanding of grammar which is linguistic.
 Where grammar is often understood to be limited to language, grammatics points to the pattern of creating templates with classes of items that can fill slots in those templates.
-This pattern can be used for creating "grammars" of social interaction,  "grammars" of physical structures (we would call Christopher Alexander's "Pattern Language" for architecture an example of grammatics) and so on.
+This pattern can be used for creating "grammars" of social interaction, "grammars" of physical structures (we would call Christopher Alexander's "A Pattern Language" for architecture an example of grammatics) and so on.

 Axiom 1 arises from the insight that we cannot fight against the physical reality of different experiences by different nodes in the